dfghjkjhgr/ifdb-dl/README.md

 ## Download

 Obviously you need to jailbreak your kindle first before using this.
 Kterm is also a requirement.
-In any case, use ./make-release.sh to generate the latest release or use a pre-built one.
+In any case, use ./make-release.sh to generate the latest release or use the ones in the releases tab.
 Unzip the file and drag to /mnt/us/extensions on your Kindle.
 Enjoy!

 # TODO

 - [ ] Make code less ugly...
+- [ ] KPM support